tulasidamarla/system_design/problems/2.tinyURL/tinyURL.md

     - Storing the data in a column wide DB like cassandra with key is the hash and columns are the list of userIds which have access.
 - If a user does not have permission and tries to access a URL, send an error (HTTP 401) back.

+## Questions?

+- How do you handle custom aliases?